aniru-dh21/img2pdf/README.md

 npm install
 ```

+3. Run the command to access the application server:

 After downloading this project on your local system (through either forking, git pull, or git clone), navigate to the project's directory (`cd img2pdf`) on your CLI and run this command:
 ```
 set DEBUG=img2pdf:* & npm run devstart